bsamtleben/color-ctf-walkthroughs/machines/cantaloupe/hints.md

 <details>
   <summary><b>Hint 1:</b> Reconnaissance I</summary>
   <br>
-  Identify the exposed services.
-Which data is exposed publicly?
+  Identify the available services.
+What data is exposed publicly?
 </details>

 <details>
   <summary><b>Hint 2:</b> Reconnaissance II</summary>
   <br>
-  How can you get access to protected information?
+  How can you get access to protected services?
 You might need some automated tools and a wordlist...
 </details>

 <details>